tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-03-balancing-action-with-narration-create-content-to-satisfy-opportunistic-and-systematic.md

 description: "This is an abstract for a presentation that I'm thinking about creating.
 In a nutshell, the presentation focuses on finding the right balance between action-oriented task writing and big picture narrative product overviews &mdash; both of which seem to be opposing but complementary content types in technical communication.
 I'm floating this presentation draft here to gather feedback and refine the direction a bit more."
 ---

+**August 7, 2021 update**: For a recording of this presentation, see [Recording of Product overviews vs. getting started tutorials &mdash; striking a balance between read-first and try-first user behaviors](/blog/product-overviews-and-getting-started-tutorials-presentation/).

 ## Presentation title + description

 **Balancing action with narration: Creating product overviews and getting started tutorials to satisfy both try-first and read-first learning modes**